e271728182/Udacity-DRL-Bananas/README.md

 ### How to run the model

-Everything is self contained in the
+Everything is self contained in the DRL Udacity Bananas.ipynb notebook.
+Simply run every cell and the *dqn* function will create a trained model as an ouput in the directory.
+Simply change the name of the output file in the *dqn* function to save a new copy

+### How to set up the dependencies